intlyy/IDSTune/README.md

 Download IMDB Data Set from http://homepages.cwi.nl/~boncz/job/imdb.tgz.

-Follow the instructions of https://github.com/winkyao/join-order-benchmark to load data into MySQL.
+Follow the instructions of https://github.com/gregrahn/join-order-benchmark to load data into PostgreSQL.

 ### TPCC and TPC-DS
 Follow the instructions of https://www.tpc.org/default5.asp to prepare TPC benchmarks.